dmsc/fastbasic/compiler/USAGE.md

   symbol value, this means the value will be filled by the linker.

 - Then, we are expecting an `EXPR`.
-This syntax specifies an integer expression, the parser will parse any expresion that gives am integer number here, and the result will be placed in the `A` and `X` registers.
+This syntax specifies an integer expression, the parser will parse any expression that gives am integer number here, and the result will be placed in the `A` and `X` registers.